fotoetienne/cv/index.md

 ## Skills ##
-A true "Full Stack" Developer, from graphics to bare metal.
+A true "Full Stack" Developer, from graphics to hardware.
 #### Front End / UI
 Photographer.
 Photoshop afficianatto.
+Passionate about user experience.
-Fluent with vector graphics.
+Fluent in with vector graphics.
 Familiar with CSS, Javascript, HTML 5.
 Interested in learning Angular/React

 #### Programming
  - Python
  - Ruby